Wolox/fastlane-mobile/README.md

 ROLLBAR_ACCESS_TOKEN_KEY="The xcconfig file's key with which I store the Rollbar access token"
       [optional: if empty, it will act as if you don't use rollbar; if completed, it will upload the dsym file to Rollbar server when deploying]

+METRICS_PROJECT="The project name in the metrics database"
+      [optional: if empty, the deploy time metric will be skipped] METRICS_REPO_NAME="The project repo name in the metrics database" [optional: if empty, the deploy time metric will be skipped] METRICS_TECH="The project tech.
+Will be used to upload metrics" [optional: if empty, the deploy time metric will be skipped] [example: "react_native" or "ios"] METRICS_URL="The URL to the metrics server"
+      [optional: if empty, the deploy time metric will be skipped]
 ```

 ### Android